The Washington Daily News

-The Washington Daily News was an afternoon tabloid-size newspaper serving the Washington, D.C., metropolitan area.
+The Washington Daily News (1921–1972) was an afternoon tabloid-size newspaper serving the Washington, D.C., metropolitan area and published daily except Sundays.

 History

-The Washington Daily News was owned by the E. W. Scripps Company.
+The Washington Daily News was owned by the E. W. Scripps Company and published by the Washington Daily News Publishing Company.
 The newspaper was born on November 8, 1921, and competed with four established local daily newspapers, the Washington Post, the Washington Times (not to be confused with the current Washington Times), the Washington Herald, and the Washington Star (The Evening Star).
 The newspaper's masthead had "The News" printed in large, bold letters, with "Washington Daily" printed in small letters between them, over a rendering of the U.S. Capitol dome.

 One of its last stories was a leak, likely by the "Deep Throat" whistleblower Mark Felt, that E. Howard Hunt's safe contained a map of the Watergate complex.
 However, the newspaper closed before the Watergate scandal received national attention and Felt delivered the rest of his information to the rival Washington Post.

 On July 12, 1972, "certain assets" of The Washington Daily News were purchased by and merged with the competing Washington Star.
 The newspaper was soon renamed the Washington Star News.
 By the late 1970s the word "News" completely disappeared from the title.
 During the 1960s and early 1970s, their offices were located across the street from DCFD Engine Company 16, which was the odd side of the 1000 block of 13th St. Northwest.